antmicro/renode-linux-runner-action/README.md

 - [`rootfs-size`](#rootfs-size) - Set size of the rootfs image.
 Default: auto
 - [`image-type`](#image) - native or docker.
 Read about the differences in the [image section](#image)
 - [`image`](#image) - URL of the path to tar.xz archive with linux rootfs for the specified architecture or docker image identifier.
 If not specified, the action will use the default one.
 See releases for examples.
+- [`sections`](#sections) - In case your modified system require to modify default initialization in renode or target system you can replace our commands by apply your own sections.

 ### Borad and devices configuration